joathan99/Accesibilidad/README.md

 The following tools have been used to validate accessibility:
 - WAVE Evaluation Tool (chrome extension): https://chromewebstore.google.com/detail/jbbplnpkjmmeebjpijfedlgcdilocofh?utm_source=item-share-cb
 - axe DevTools - Web Accessibility Testing (chrome extension): https://chromewebstore.google.com/detail/lhdoppojpmngadmnindnejefpokejbdd?utm_source=item-share-cb

+The AIs that have been used:
+- ChatGPT: for generating examples with poor accessibility.
+- DeepSeek: to help me improve my promp.
+- Copilot: for promp implementation.

 ---

 ## Perfect Promp